-- configuring and bringing up BTSs with their TRXs and TSs - implementing the A-bis interface / protocols for signalling and actual voice data (TRAU frames). - processing measurement results from the mobile stations in dedicated mode, performing hand-over decision and execution. - Terminating the TS 04.08 RR (Radio Resource) sub-layer from the MS.
+- configuring and bringing up BTSs with their TRXs and TSs - implementing the A-bis interface / protocols for signalling and actual voice data (TRAU frames).

+• processing measurement results from the mobile stations in dedicated mode, performing hand-over decision and execution.

+• Terminating the TS 04.08 RR (Radio Resource) sub-layer from the MS.

-For more information, see [?], Section 11 and Section 12.
+For more information, see [?], Section 9 and Section 10.

-4.2.4 Speech traffic
+4.2.4 TRAU mapper / E1 sub-channel muxer